halws/driver-js-dynamic-wrapper/README.md

 ### Problem explanation

 Problem occurs when defining the steps via original `defineSteps()`.
-Here it iterates throw DOM elements and skip step if it's not available.
-So in result dynamic steps are omitted.
-To "fix" that you should refresh steps right before moving into dynamically created element.
+Here library iterates throw DOM elements and skip step if it's not available.
+So in result **dynamically created steps(delayed) are omitted**.
+To "fix" that you should refresh steps before moving into dynamically created element.

 - Refreshing steps meant to update original driver.js steps to make it catch all currently visible DOM elements defined in steps configuration.
 - Consider you move from first steps to second.
 The 2nd step highlight  dynamically created element after some action.
-For example this action take a 500ms.
+For example redirection to next page action take a 500ms.
 To make `refreshSteps()` "pick up" step you should delay before.
 - Delaying is possible to do inside `onNext()` or  `onPrevious()` functions inside steps configuration JSON.
 In more advanced scenario you could wait for some AJAX request, etc. then call `refreshSteps()`

 ### Initial call